hoshiyuki-tamako/translate-mutation-observer/README.md

 Translate html page using mutation observer

+## Notes
-This only work on certain type of DOM changes such as appendChild()

-search for `MutationObserver` for more info
+This only work on certain type of DOM changes such as appendChild() search for `MutationObserver` for more info

+Required ES2019 `Array.prototype.flat`. you may want to polyfill for that function

 ## Documentation